Spark Cleantech: paving the way for low-carbon hydrogen

 Next steps and using the lift

-For all these reasons, we're very proud to be able to enable Spark Cleantech to make key additions to its team and accelerate its industrialization.
+For all these reasons, we're very proud to be able to help Spark Cleantech make key additions to their team and accelerate their industrialization.

-The Spark project as told by Erwan Pannier, Co-founder :
+The Spark project as told by co-founder Erwan Pannier:

 Press coverage: